leighhalliday/savonrb.com/index.md

 end
 {% endhighlight %}

-The `Savon::Client` instance used by your model lives at `.client` inside your class.
+The `Savon::Client` instance used by your Model lives at `.client` inside your class.
 It gets initialized lazily whenever you call any other class or instance method that tries to access the client.
 In case you need to control how the client gets initialized, you can pass a block to `.client` before it's memoized: